Purple white and red flowers.

 November 29, 2022

-In this article, I will explain why you need to move to K8s if you're still using Compose and turn a classic microservices example written in Compose into ready-to-rock K8s code.
+Join me as we examine a typical Flask Python microservice written for Compose and transform it to a ready-to-rock K8s code.
 This is the first in a series of articles covering architecting for cloud native written for users who may be thinking of or already starting their journey to Kubernetes local, remote, “remocal” or anywhere in-between.

 A soap shaped as a duck presenting its rump